All Episodes

 Catch new episodes of Normally every Tuesday and Thursday.

-On the iHeartRadio app, Apple Podcast or wherever you listen Hey there.
+On the iHeartRadio app, Apple Podcast, or wherever you listen.

-And but, you know, a lot of these drugs can't be manufactured just in South Dakota alone.
+And, but, you know, a lot of these drugs can't be manufactured just in South Dakota alone.

-And I give you a lot of credit for that.
+I know you're going to try, and I give you a lot of credit for that.

-The fact that this country does not see that President Xi now aligned with Russia and Iran and with all their hostility towards America, towards our currency and intellectual property theft and confronting our Navy in the in international waters and our our fighter jets and international airspace is so insulting.
+The fact that this country does not see that President Xi now aligned with Russia and Iran and with all their hostility towards America, towards our currency and intellectual property theft and confronting our Navy in the international waters and our fighter jets and international airspace is so insulting to me and they're never-ending threats against us in Taiwan.

-It is and we've seen in the last several years a shortage of necessary drugs.
+And we've seen in the last several years a shortage of necessary drugs.

 I became aware of the problem years ago.

-Um I toured some of the the drug facilities that were manufacturing it in the United States that were left at that time and saw how quickly all of our production was being moved overseas.
+I toured some of the drug facilities that were manufacturing it in the United States that were left at that time and saw how quickly all of our production was being moved overseas.

-Now we don't have and Sean, the reason we don't have them is because the ingredients are coming out of China.
+And Sean, the reason we don't have them is because the ingredients are coming out of China.

-They're being shipped to India where they're manufactured and then sent to the United States, and we're competing on a world stage for those prescriptions and those drugs, and we can't produce them here at home.
+They're being shipped to India where they're manufactured and then sent to the United States.

 So China's all about control.

-So it's a massive threat.
+It's a massive threat.

-It's a massive threat, and nobody's talking about it.
+And nobody's talking about it.

 So what we're doing in South Dakota is I'm stockpiling meds.

-I'm stockpiling meds that we need that are critical to get my people through, but I'm also calling on major reform in Washington, DC with the FDA um and within Congress to bring transparency to what's happening with our prescriptions and our generic production and moving it back home.
+But I'm also calling on major reform in Washington, D.C. with the FDA and within Congress to bring transparency to what's happening with our prescriptions and our generic production and moving it back home.

-Um God forbid I need medicine.
+God forbid I need medicine.

 I'm calling you.